 For detailed information on image sitemaps, you can visit Sitemap extension page on Google.

-If you consider the SEO and user-experience benefits, then it is worth applying the above mentioned tips to optimize images for web.
+If you consider the benefits as mentioned above, then you will decide to implement all the tips to optimize images for web.